ConceptaNjolima/MyTNTResources/Week 1/[ENG1.2] Intro to Git and local workflow.md

     *  `git init` - initialize the repository
     *  `touch index.html` - create a new file
     * `git status` - view the repository status
-    * `git add.` - stage the files to commit and tell get what files to track, "." selects all the new files or files with changes
+    * `git add  .` - stage the files to commit and tell get what files to track, "." selects all the new files or files with changes
     * `git commit index.html -m "New index file"` - add the changes to the repo with the named file, "-m" indicates message included

     *Remember*